ironcore-scrapyard/virtual-controlplane/docs/usage/access.md

 ## Accessing the cluster

-The last thing we need to do is to set the `KUBECONFIG` environment variable to point ot our newly created `kubeconfig` file:
+The last thing we need to do is to set the `KUBECONFIG` environment variable to point to our newly created `kubeconfig` file:

 ```bash
 export KUBECONFIG=kubeconfig